 Advocates

-Advocates work alongside individual children to ensure their voices are heard and their wishes and feelings are taken into account when decisions are being made which affect them.
+Advocates work alongside individual children to make sure their voices are heard and their wishes and feelings are taken into account when decisions are being made which affect them.
 Each advocacy case is usually short term and there is no expectation of a long term commitment to a particular child.
 We have a bank of advocates and each one can agree to take on a specific case or not.

 Independent visitors

 Independent Visitors make a long term commitment to one child in care.
 They visit the child once or twice each month and sometimes more often, and build a trusting, supportive relationship and friendship that can sometimes last many years.
-This can bring life changing experiences and opportunities to a vulnerable child or young person.
+This can bring life-changing experiences and opportunities to a vulnerable child or young person.

 Our Advocates and Independent Visitors are volunteers and they can: